Search this blog

 Tag Archives: rambling

 Happy new year, everybody!
 It’s been quite some time since my last blog post which is pretty much due to me not having anything to say.
 If, professionally speaking, 2011 felt like wading through mud with a heavy backpack on, 2012 looks to be very different.
-There are some definite changes on the horizon, better still, changes are here.
-And I am stoked.
+There are some definite changes on the horizon, better still, changes are here. and I am super stoked.

 The year started off good with a couple of guest blog post at Lost At E Minor, which is one of Saatchi & Saatchi’s ‘Lovemark’ brands so that’s quite cool.
 I’ve also been interviewed by South Africa’s Creative Network which you can read here.
 Things are only getting more exciting from there on.
 At least for me:) I booked a flight to South Africa and am flying to Cape Town on February 6th.
 I plan on staying there for about 4 to 6 months depending on how things go.